dmytro-parfenov/ngx-drag-resize/projects/ngx-drag-resize/README.md

 </div>
 ```

-More examples you can find in [demo app](https://github.com/dmytro-parfenov/ngx-drag-resize/tree/master/projects/ngx-drag-resize-demo)
+You can find more examples in the [demo app](https://github.com/dmytro-parfenov/ngx-drag-resize/tree/master/projects/ngx-drag-resize-demo)

 ## Documentation